List of Sonic the Hedgehog characters: Wisps

 However, Eggman's mind control cannon malfunctions and creates a black hole, which sucks Sonic in until the Wisps combine their power to pull him out and neutralize the black hole.
 Yacker frees the remaining Wisps, reverts them from their corrupted form, thanks Sonic and Tails, and leaves.
 The DS version features Mother Wisp as a post-game boss, as she was corrupted by the corrupted Wisps' Hyper-go-ons.
 Wisps have also appeared in the level "Planet Wisp" in Sonic Generations and the comics.
 Iizuka stated in an interview that the Wisps were added to Colors to "expand and strengthen the platform action gameplay" without forcing the player to switch to other playable characters.
 Another goal was to encourage players to revisit already-played levels; Sonic Team accomplished this by adding segments requiring certain types of Wisps to levels preceding their first appearances.
 Iizuka has said that he now considers them a staple in the Sonic series.

 Critics have given mixed opinions toward Wisps and their integration into Sonic gameplay.
-IGN's Arthur Gies called them "the big addition" to Sonic Colors, outshining its polished physics and controls.
+IGNs Arthur Gies called them "the big addition" to Sonic Colors, outshining its polished physics and controls.
 Dave McComb of film magazine Empire called them "cutesy" and "strange", while John Meyer of Wired found them "cuddly" and Dale North of Destructoid called them "a cute little alien race".
 Randy Nelson from Joystiq called them "plush" and speculated that they could easily lend their image to profitable merchandise.

 Positive attention has been directed at the variety of Wisps available in Sonic Colors and Lost World and at the variety of gameplay styles they brought to the titles: for example, Gies stated that "almost all of them add interesting quirks to Sonic's basic abilities."
 Reviewing the Nintendo DS version of Colors, Tim Turi from Game Informer stated that "each adds an interesting new gameplay mechanic" to the game.
 Gies and Turi also praised the ability to revisit old levels with Wisps unlocked afterwards.
 Nintendo Powers Steve Thomason identified them as "a truly interesting addition to the Sonic formula" amidst a series of missteps, and praised their "cleverly designed" variety.
 Computer and Video Games writer Chris Scullion described Wisps in Lost World as "familiar power-ups that emulate mechanics in Mario's Wii adventures" as part of a larger, ambivalent point about the game being derivative of Super Mario Galaxy.

 However, control and pacing aspects of the Wisps in general, as well as of individual types, have been criticized: for example, Turi opined that "for almost every useful ability there is a complete dud" and bemoaned the Wii controls.
 Justin Speer from GameTrailers thought similarly and added that the Wisps "don't really feel like they belong".
 Hardcore Gamer Magazines review of Lost World stated that none of the Wisps make satisfying use of the Wii U's gamepad.
 Chris Shilling of Eurogamer found them to "lead to clumsy touchscreen or gyro interludes that kill a level's pacing."